-Director of Development
+Director of Operations

 Director of Agency Partnerships

 Kathleen earned a Master of Social Work from the University of Houston, following a degree in Family and Human Services from John Brown University.
 She has served as a research assistant focusing on child welfare, as a direct care provider at an emergency shelter for children and youth in foster care, and as a Therapeutic Case Manager for the homeless population.
-She is a Licensed Master Social Worker (LMSW) and a Trust-Based Relational Intervention (TBRI) Practitioner.
+She is a Licensed Master Social Worker (LMSW) and a Trust-Based Relational Intervention (TBRI®) Practitioner.

-Caitlin earned her bachelors degree in International Studies from Texas A&M University and her Masters in Social Work from the University of Houston.
+Caitlin earned her Bachelor’s Degree in International Studies from Texas A&M University and her Masters in Social Work from the University of Houston.
 She previously worked with international nonprofits in sub-Saharan African and South Asia addressing humanitarian aid, poverty, and human trafficking.
 She also worked as a pediatric social worker in emergency medicine and labor/delivery.

-- Mark Felder – President
+- Colleen McKnight – President

 - Rachel Lake – Vice President